How to Be a Successful Restaurant Manager

 Restaurant management is an important skill to have, and it can be difficult to know how to do it correctly.
 This is why it’s so important to learn as much as you can about the industry, your whole business, and your customers.

 Whether you are managing a small family restaurant or a large chain, there is a lot to keep in mind.
-From staff to customer service, everything needs to be done properly in order for your restaurant to remain successful.
+From staff performance to customer service, everything needs to be done properly in order for your restaurant to remain successful.

 1. Know about Restaurant Industry and Your Restaurant

-Research on Industry and Competitors
+A. Keeping Up with Industry and Competitors

 2. Know Your Staff and Proper Training Programs